 First it was little things – he would go off on weird tangents in conversations, he talked about himself a bit too much, and he seemed to lack focus.
-Then at the end of the first week, he was clearly drunk on a call with a client, a high school student.
+Then at the end of the first week, he was clearly drunk on a call with a client.
 I blame my inexperience for not firing him right then, but he profusely apologized, and we gave him a second chance.

 Then things got weirder.
 He always wanted to talk to me.
 It didn’t matter what time of day, he would text or call me to chat, but it was always him talking and me listening.
 He would complain that there were constantly so many thoughts running through his mind.
 He absolutely needed to discuss quantum physics or the Byzantine Empire or the flaws in the new iPhone, but there was no one there to listen to him, so he had to call me.
 I was still under the illusion that he was an asset to the company, so I placated him and hoped that this weirdness would abide.
 It didn’t.

 Skip forward to day 23.
 Part of this man’s job was to help edit essays written by high school students.
 I looked at an essay he had just edited.
 It was full of sentence fragments, weird tangents, and grammatical errors.
 Looking at that paper, I couldn’t be sure if this guy was illiterate or if he literally couldn’t recognize these basic errors.
 I called him up and asked him to explain himself.
 He made excuses and promised to fix it.

 Two days later, the father of that high school student was threatening to sue us.
 He said that the employee had wasted their time and done a horrible job, which was all true.
 Worse yet, we found out that over the previous weeks, the employee had called up the client (again, a high schooler) periodically to talk to her about weird random bullshit.
 He wanted to tell her about his struggles with his ex-wife, how much he missed his son, how unhappy he was with his life, etc.